wultra/lime-java-core/README.md

 new ErrorResponse("SOME_ERROR_CODE", "Some message, for debugging purposes");
 ```

-## Base implementation of REST client
+## Base Implementation of REST client

 Class `DefaultRestClient` provides a base implementation of a REST client.
 The client provides an interface for calling HTTP methods: `GET`, `POST`, `PUT`, and `DELETE`.